evelyndeng/Data_Vis_Shiny_Proj/README.md

 # Data_Vis_Shiny_Proj
 Data visualization class - a shiny app exploring global human displacement

 This is a final 4-person group project for the data visualization class at columbia University in the QMSS department.
+The final app is published on the shinyapps server here: https://fatema-alhashemi.shinyapps.io/final_project_files/.

 The final app looks at global human displacement since the 1960s, with tabs dedicated to the following:
  - An overview of the increase in displacement over time
  - Mapping the top refugee origin and destination countries, as well as top countries for internal displacement
  - The phases of refugee displacement, caused by decolonization in the 60s to political instability in the 21st century